kensanata/trunk/index.md

 # Trunk

-Trunk allows you to mass-follow a bunch of people in order to get started with [Mastodon](https://joinmastodon.org/) or any other platform on the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).
+Trunk allows you to mass-follow a bunch of *people* in order to get started with [Mastodon](https://joinmastodon.org/) or any other platform on the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).
 Mastodon is a free, open-source, decentralized microblogging network.

-If you click on one of the lists below, you'll see a page full of accounts.
+If you click on one of the lists below, you'll see a page full of *people* that volunteered to be on that list.
+Yeah, *people*.
+Our goal is to connect newbies with *people*.
+The only exception we have is our [Organizations, NGOs & Associations](https://communitywiki.org/trunk/grab/Organisations,%20NGOs%20&%20Associations) list.
+All the other lists are about
+*people*.
 Click to see their timelines and follow them individually, or click the big button at the top to do follow them all.
-I hope this helps you find some people to follow.
-Please remember that we're all human and interests change and nobody promised to either an expert on these topics or to be posting exclusively about these topics. 🙂
+We hope this helps you find some new people to follow.

+Please remember that we're all human and interests change and nobody promised to either an expert on these topics or to be posting exclusively about these topics.
+And of course, people change, or leave. 🙂

 If you want to be [added to a list](/trunk/request), or removed from a list, or if you'd like to see a new list, or if you have any other